30 French Fashion Brands Every Man Should Know

 Bleu De Chauffe

-It’s impossible to be more French than leather bag maker Bleu De Chauffe.
-Based in the Aveyron region, Bleu De Chauffe uses only local artisans to craft their stunning wares, selecting only the very best and most sustainable fabrics and hardwear.
+It’s impossible to be more French than luxury leather bag maker Bleu De Chauffe.
+Based in the Aveyron region, Bleu De Chauffe uses only local artisans to craft its stunning wares, selecting only the very best and most sustainable fabrics and hardware.

 Each artisan is 100% responsible for the bag he or she produces (they date and sign each piece they make) – there are no production lines, which in this day and age is unique and highly commendable.